 Smith's Wood Primary Academy want children to feel able to confidently report abuse and know their concerns will be treated seriously.
-All allegations of peer-on-peer abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated school policies, including child protection, anti-bullying and behaviour.
+All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated school policies, including child protection, anti-bullying and behaviour.
 Learners who experience abuse will be offered appropriate support, regardless of where the abuse takes place.

-Alleged victims, perpetrators and any other child affected by peer-on-peer abuse will be supported by:
+Alleged victims, perpetrators and any other child affected by child-on-child abuse will be supported by: